web3privacy/web3privacy/README.md

 - [GRin](https://grin.mw) - Electronic transactions for all.
 Without censorship or restrictions.
 - [Epic Cash](https://epic.tech) - Decentralized privacy-enhanced cryptocurrency developed by a growing volunteer community.
 - [Pirate Chain](https://pirate.black) - The most anonymous cryptocurrency, a truly private, decentralized blockchain.
+- [SILK](https://github.com/scrtlabs/Grants/issues/22) - Private Algorithmic Stable Coin

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application.
 - [Manta Network](https://www.manta.network) - On-Chain Privacy for Web 3, DeFi and more.
+- [NYM](https://nymtech.net) - Nym is developing the infrastructure to prevent this data leakage by protecting every packet’s metadata at the network and application layers.
+- [Secret Network](https://scrt.network) - Secret Network is the first blockchain with customizable privacy.
+You get to choose what you share, with whom, and how.
+This protects users, and empowers developers to build a better Web3.
 - [Oasis Network](https://oasisprotocol.org) - The Oasis Network is a privacy-enabled blockchain platform for open finance and a responsible data economy.
 - [PlatOn Network](https://www.platon.network/en) - Combining blockchain and privacy-preserving computation technologies, PlatON is building a decentralized and collaborative AI network and global brain to drive the democratization of AI for safe artificial general intelligence.
 - [Penumbra](https://penumbra.zone) - Penumbra is a shielded, cross-chain network allowing anyone to securely transact, stake, swap, or marketmake without broadcasting their personal information to the world.